jfecher/ante-website/content/blog/safe_shared_mutability2.md

     @key_clone := 32  // nothing to trigger `map` to re-order
 ```

 So a `&imm t` type alone would not actually gain us anything of value.
-To be useful it'd need to be an infectious _mode_
+Maybe we need an infectious _mode_
 so that it applies to all values (not just references) such that not even a `clone` may remove it:

 ```ante